KyberNetwork/KyberWidget/etheremon.md

 ### Include widget's CSS and javascript

-Add link tag to `head` section of your HTML.
+Add following `link` tag to `head` section of your HTML.
 This is just standard CSS and could be tweaked if desired.

 ```
 <link rel="stylesheet" href="https://widget-etheremon.knstats.com/v1.0/widget.css">
 ```
-Add script tag to the end of `body` tag.
+Add following `script` tag to the end of `body` tag.
 Skip this tag if you opt to use `new tab` mode.
 ```
 <script src="https://widget-etheremon.knstats.com/v1.0/widget.js"></script>
 ```

-### Add the button with proper url
+### Add the buttons with proper URLs

-You could add multiple buttons into a page.

 Eg.
 ```